WITS/blueprint.js/README.md

 ## Adding several new elements to an existing element

-If you need to add multiple elements to an existing element, directly.
-For instance, you're filling in a list `ul` element that is already in the page, you can do this all at once using the `$frag` method.
+If you need to add multiple elements to an existing element directly, you can do so with the `$frag` method.
+(For instance, if you're filling in a list `ul` element that is already in the page.)

 ```js
 // $frag